 Clarke Griffin - The 100

-Clarke Griffin is the first bisexual female lead on The CW, that alone holds quite a weight on the importance she manages to bring to the show and her fans.
+Clarke Griffin is the first bisexual female lead on network television, that alone holds quite a weight on the importance she manages to bring to the show and her fans.

 Clarke was shown to be interested in men and women throughout the four seasons of the show, and she continues to pave the way for a new kind of LGBTQ+ character storytelling.

-Clarke was just a badass lead on The 100 who happens to like men and women, it builds an interesting portrayal that will continue when the show returns for its 5th season during the midseason premieres.
+Clarke was just this remarkable lead on The 100 who happens to like multiple genders, it builds an interesting portrayal that will continue as the fifth season keeps pulling us forward.

 Eretria - The Shannara Chronicles